-Argues that "The Tale of Genmu," "Tales Told on Mount Koya," "The Three Monks," and "The Seven Nuns" form a small, coherent subgroup of stories that describe how people were inspired to religious commitment.
+Provides fresh translations and readings of a small, coherent subgroup of short stories that describe how people were inspired to religious commitment

 Rethinking Sorrow is important reading for anyone interested in medieval Japanese literature and culture, in Buddhist didactic literature, and in homoerotic literature.
 It provides a private, personal look at the religious and literary world of late medieval Japan.

 Add to Cart